w3c/wai-curricula/intro.md

 ##### Learning outcomes

 * Understanding the strategic importance of accessibility policies to ensure and reinforce commitment among the organization members.
-* Awareness on the current accessibility commitments from organizations to which students belong.
+* Awareness on some current accessibility commitments from organizations.

 ##### Approximate duration.